ZiddiaMUGEN/LuaSupernull/Library.md

 `element:clsn2count()` - returns the number of CLSN2 boxes in the element (including default boxes).

 Note: for the below iterators, the parameters defining the CLSN boxes are screen co-ordinates, and may not match the values defined in the AIR file.
-To recover the number from the AIR file, you must pass the co-ordinates through `player:screentolocal`.
+To recover the number from the AIR file, you must divide the co-ordinates by `player:unitsize()`.

 `element:clsn1()` - returns an iterator over all CLSN1 boxes in the element.
 A CLSN1 box is a table defined with parameters `top`, `bottom`, `left`, and `right`.